kohkimakimoto/altax/README.md

 Altax is a simple deployment tool running SSH in parallel written in PHP.

-Altax runs in single PHP file.
+* Run in single PHP file.
+* Implemented as SSH command wrapper.

 # Documentations